FabianoEger/tago-documentation/tutorials.rst

 				:width: 70%
 				:align: center

-We will not define a condition for 'Reset Trigger'.
+We will not define a condition for 'Reset Trigger' because we want the action to trigger for every time a data arrives from the dashboard.
 You need to change the status of 'Define Reset Trigger condition?' to NO. Just save it now, and your action should look like this:

 .. image:: _static/tutorials/rpi_final_action.png
 		:width: 70%